SAP-samples/teched2023-AD272/README.md

 - Build and deploy risk management application
 - Process is triggered to approve the changes in SAP Build Process Automation
 - Cloud Application Model service is used to update risk details in the SAP HANA data source
+- Create an SAP Build Work Zone site
+- Design your site by addping custom Spaces and Pages and integrating your app and UI integration cards
-- SAP Work Zone workspace is used to provide centralized access to SAP Build applications, and workflow inbox applications
+- Use This site to provide central access to business users to add and view risks
 - Finally, risk manager is informed once the risks are updated
-- In addition, whole process can be managed and monitored using out-of-the-box visibility.
+- In addition, whole process can be managed and monitored using out-of-the-box visibility

 ## Requirements